csipiemonte/smartlab/reference-realtime/arduino-yun/README.md

 Install libraries
 --------------
 To install a library, you have to copy the directory that contains all source files into your libraries folder.
 Restart Arduino to rescan for new libraries.
 For more information look Arduino [guide](http://arduino.cc/en/Guide/Libraries).
-Install all required and SDP libraries.
+Install all required libraries.
 For example, if you have installed Arduino IDE in /opt directory, you can use the following instructions:

 ```
 cd libraries/